 These filters have a MERV rating of 1721, depending on the model.
-This rating indicates how well a filter can clear pollutants from the air.
+This rating indicates how well a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are dense and can limit airflow.
-It’s important to ask Service Experts Heating & Air Conditioning to confirm your heating and cooling system can handle one.
+Because of their high-efficiency filtration abilities, HEPA filters are dense and can reduce airflow.
+It’s important to ask Stevenson Service Experts to verify your heating and cooling system can handle one.

-Media air cleaners are denser than basic air filters.
+Media air cleaners are much thicker than basic air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC unit.
+This barrier mounts tightly against your HVAC equipment.

 Because its operational surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, typically between three to six months.